emilythestrangee/myDFIR_SOC/Day 09 - Sysmon Setup Tutorial.md

 ## Connect to Windows Server

-Use Remote Desktop (RDP) to connect to the Windows server `Challenge-WIN-Haji` (IP and credentials provided).
-Open Microsoft Edge on the server to download Sysmon.
+Use Remote Desktop (RDP) to connect to the Windows server MYDFIR-WIN-emaan (IP and credentials provided).
+Open any available browser on the server to download Sysmon.

 ---